willowtreeapps/wist/README.md

     You can do this through `npm`.
 Please note that while the latest development version might have bug fixes and enhancements, it's not guaranteed to be stable until release.

+    You have to first uninstall the current version of Wist you have installed

+    ```
+    $ npm uninstall -g @willowtreeapps/wist
+    ```

+    Then install from the git repository using,

     ```
     $ npm install -g git+https://git@github.com:willowtreeapps/wist.git
     ```